 Artists on Main Street

-The Preservation Alliance of Minnesota (PAM) in partnership with Springboard for the Arts and with support from the Bush Foundation, is excited to launch Artists on Main Street this spring.
+The Preservation Alliance of Minnesota (PAM) in partnership with Springboard for the Arts and with support from the Bush Foundation, is excited to launch Artists on Main Street this year.
 As members of the Minnesota Main Street Program; Faribault, Mankato, and Winona join PAM in this pilot initiative to explore how the arts help address the challenges affecting Main Street communities today.

 “The Bush Foundation is very excited to be able to support Artist on Main Street through PAM’s Main Street Program.
 We see this as a great opportunity to support artists as leaders in their communities and to show how art and culture can be an important part of efforts led by local Main Street programs, Cities, Economic Development Authorities, and Chambers of Commerce throughout the region.” – Erik Takeshita, Portfolio Director for Community Creativity at the Foundation.